sara-nl/singularity-course/build-singularity-image.md

       exec echo "I am running your Singulariy container!"

    ```
-   We are downloading the latest python version from docker://index.docker.io/library/ubuntu:latest.
-The Bootstrap and From keywords are mandatory.
-With this recipe let's build the image and run the container:
+   We are downloading the latest python version from docker://index.docker.io/library/python:latest.
+The `Bootstrap` and `From` keywords are mandatory.
+We will also run a simple Python script with this image.
+Make sure you have this script in your current working directory (Open the [script](https://github.com/maithili-k/singularity-course/blob/master/python3.py) and copy its contents using your favourite editor and save the file) With this recipe let's build the image and run the container:

    ```sh
    sudo singularity build python3.simg python3-recipe